MatSim91/Milestone-Project-2-Memory-Game/README.md

     3. Tested the clock to make sure it would only start when the second card is clicked and make sure the clock would reset when the restart icon is clicked.
 Also tested if the correct time is displayed in the Modal pop-up when the player finished the game:
         - "in **X**mins **X**secs"

-    4. Tested the moves counter feature to make sure it is counting properly when every two cards are selected.
-Also the moves counter must reset after we hit the restart icon.
+    4. Tested the actions counter feature to make sure it is counting properly when every two cards are selected.
+Also the actions counter must reset after we hit the restart icon.
 Tested that the seconds and minutes were displaying and counting properly.
-Checked the Modal pop-up when the game finished to make sure the correct amount of moves is appearing there:
+Checked the Modal pop-up when the game finished to make sure the correct amount of actions is appearing there:
-        - "You have made **X** moves"
+        - "You have made **X** actions"

-    5. Tested the stars feature to make sure it was giving the correct amount of stars based on the correct amount of moves:
+    5. Tested the trophies feature to make sure it was giving the correct amount of trophies based on the correct amount of actions:
-        - If moves are less than 8 player gets 3 stars.
+        - If actions are less than 8 player gets 3 trophies.
-        - If moves are higher than 8 AND less then 13 player gets 2 stars.
+        - If actions are higher than 8 AND less then 13 player gets 2 trophies.
-        - Anything above 14 moves player gets 1 star.
+        - Anything above 14 actions player gets 1 trophie.
     Also checked if the starts were showing properly in the Modal pop-up that appears when the game finishes:
         - "Your Rating is: **X**"